Cerro Tololo Inter-American Observatory

 The Cerro Tololo Inter-American Observatory (CTIO) is an astronomical observatory located on the summit of Mt.
 Cerro Tololo in the Coquimbo Region of northern Chile, with additional facilities located on Mt.
 Cerro Pachón about 10 km to the southeast.
 It is approximately 80 km east of La Serena, where support facilities are located.

-The principal telescopes at CTIO are the 4 m Víctor M. Blanco Telescope, named after Puerto Rican astronomer Víctor Manuel Blanco, and the 4.1 m Southern Astrophysical Research Telescope, which is situated on Cerro Pachón.
+The principal telescopes at CTIO are the 8.4 m surveying Vera C. Rubin Observatory, the 4 m Víctor M. Blanco Telescope, named after Puerto Rican astronomer Víctor Manuel Blanco, and the 4.1 m Southern Astrophysical Research Telescope, which is situated on Cerro Pachón.
 Other telescopes on Cerro Tololo include the 1.5 m, 1.3 m, 1.0 m, and 0.9 m telescopes operated by the SMARTS consortium.
 CTIO also hosts other research projects, such as PROMPT, WHAM, and LCOGTN, providing a platform for access to the southern hemisphere for U.S. and worldwide scientific research.